l8eAI/l8e_beam/README.md

 **l8e-beam** is a Python SDK that provides simple, powerful decorators for preparing data for AI agent contexts.
 Its primary features are robust **PII (Personally Identifiable Information) redaction** and **structured audit logging**.

-It is designed to be a simple, *drop-in* solution for developers who need to ensure data privacy and maintain traceability before passing data to language models or other AI systems.
+It is designed to be a simple, *drop-in* solution for developers who need to ensure **data privacy** and **maintain traceability** before passing data to language models or other AI systems.

 ---

-## Installation
+## 📦 Installation

-You can install **l8e-beam** directly from PyPI:
+Install directly from PyPI:

 ```bash
 pip install l8e-beam